lambdalice/cyg-fast/README.md

 Quick start
 -----------

-apt-cyg is a simple script.
+cyg-fast is a simple script.
 Once you have a copy, make it executable:

-    # chmod +x /bin/apt-cyg
+    # chmod +x /bin/cyg-fast

-Optionally place apt-cyg in a bin/ folder on your path.
+Optionally place cyg-fast in a bin/ folder on your path.

-Then use apt-cyg, for example:
+Then use cyg-fast, for example:

-    # apt-cyg install nano
+    # cyg-fast install nano

 New features
 ------------

+### Pre-resolving dependencies

+cyg-fast finds all depending packages before downloading and installing.

+### Parallel downloading with aria2

+Aria2 is an advances file downloading tool that allows you to download files with faster speed.

+cyg-fast provides multi-connection downloading using aria2.

+You can change the maximum number of connections with the ```--max-count``` option.

 ### True multi-architecture support

 Let think a case that you want to install the x86 package when you are working under the x86_64 environment.
 For example:

-    # apt-cyg --charch x86 install chere
+    # cyg-fast --charch x86 install chere

 As of 2013-10-26, chere package is provided for only the repository for x86.